Lead Generation Process: Inbound, Outbound & More

 Share & Promote Free Content

-• Organic SEO: Write comprehensive blog posts on topics relevant to your audience, and optimize those posts for SEO.
+• Organic SEO: Write comprehensive and SEO-friendly blog posts on topics relevant to your audience.
 Then, when your intended customer searches for a related term, your article might pop up in the Google results.
 Check out our guide on SEO lead generation for more.

 • PPC Advertising: Pay for Google Ads in order to show up in the top results for relevant keywords.
 Then, send traffic to a blog article or landing page to engage the lead.
 Check out our PPC lead generation guide for more.